shiftproject/shift-cluster-setup/README.md

 shift-cluster check
 ```

-Checks if IPFS is running.
+Returns the current status of IPFS and Phoenix

 ## Help